 UX Research Cheat Sheet Notes by Karin den Bouwmeester Research methodsResearch processScope 12 February 2017 When to do UX research?
 The UX Research Cheat Sheet describes UX methods and activities available in various project stages.
 Tags:Research FrameworkThe full article was published by Susan Farrell on Nielsen Norman GroupRead full article 1 min. read221 readsShare Related PostsHow to make your UX lab Corona-proof17 June 2020 • advertorial by Happy LabsNow that the measures in most countries are being relaxed, it is time to reopen your UX lab and meet your target audience in person again.
 But how do you facilitate safe research for everyone?
 Motivations, desires and needs – is it possible to observe them online?28 April 2020 • A UXinsight by Karin den BouwmeesterIs it possible to obtain enough useful insights with remote research?
 How can you be sure you’re not missing out on depth and nuance?
 What are the pros and cons of online generative research?
 A practical tool for prioritising research questions – and ensuring that they don’t all end up in a usability test17 March 2020 • A UXinsight by Karin den BouwmeesterAs a UX researcher, you often have to answer questions like: ‘how much are participants willing to pay for our product?’
 Or, ‘can you ask them to tell us more about what they want from us?’
-What is a research framework and why do we need one?08 December 2019 • by Matthew GodfreyMatthew Godfrey explains why and how they adopted the Research Funnel framework introduced by Emma Boulton to structure and prioritise research questions.
-Subscribe to our newsletter Email NameThis field is for validation purposes and should be left unchanged.
+Subscribe to our newsletter Email CommentsThis field is for validation purposes and should be left unchanged.